 Arenas moved out of their old Campo Gobela at the start of the 2003-04 season.
 Now over fifty years old, little if anything had been altered at the ground since it opened.
 The old stand was on the point of falling down and the few steps of terrace were overgrown with weeds.
 It was now the property of the municipality and they had plans for a new sports centre which would also incorporate a stadium for Arenas.
 The club played at the Polideportivo Fadura during the 2003-04 season, which was a municipal pitch to the east of Getxo.
 When they returned to Gobela for the start of the 04-05 season, it was to a stadium that was a world away from the ramshackle cow-shed they had left behind.
 The municipality had spent 15 million euros on a new sports complex at the centre of which was the stadium.

 Designed by architects Ander Marquet Ryan, the whole of the Polideportiva de Gobela is encased in a white skin of concrete panels, that are ribbed with undulating corrugated waves.
 This is a single stand stadium, with Arenas followers comfortably housed in the 1221 seat Tribuna that sits on the south side of the site.
 It has a single tier of neutral green seats and is protected from the elements by a lightweight white cantilevered roof, that allows daylight to stream through onto the deck below.
 The white theme is continued on the remaining three sides of the stadium, where poly-carbonate translucent panels run tight up to the edge of the pitch and separate the artificial playing area from the other sports facilities within the complex.
-All quite minimalist, but effective and totally in keeping with the wave of modern architecture that has sprung up in Bilbao and the surrounding area over the past decade.
+All quite minimalist, but effective and totally in keeping with the wave of modern architecture that has sprung up in Bilbao and the surrounding area in the 2000s.

 Initially, the new stadium failed to act as a launchpad for Arenas, with a series of mid table finishes in the Tercera.
 Then in 2013, Arenas made it to the play-offs for the first time in over a decade.
 Although they failed to gain promotion, momentum was building and although they failed again in the 2014 play-offs, promotion back to Segunda B was finally achieved in 2015.